Godzilla (TriStar): Reception

+Godzilla as featured in the animated TV series Godzilla: The Series.
+The series served as a sequel to the 1998 film and had a more favorable response from fans.

 The design and characterization of TriStar's Godzilla was negatively received.
-Film critic Richard Pusateri of G-Fan Magazine coined the acronym GINO ("Godzilla In Name Only") to distinguish it from Toho's Godzilla. while other publications referred to it as the "American Godzilla".
+Film critic Richard Pusateri of G-Fan Magazine coined the acronym GINO ("Godzilla In Name Only") to distinguish him from Toho's Godzilla.
+Other publications referred to him as the "American Godzilla".

-Tom Breihan from Deadspin stated that TriStar's Godzilla "wasn't motherfucking Godzilla at all," elaborating that the character was treated like a "tapped animal", lacked Godzilla's signature blue atomic breath, ran and hid, caused less damage, and that Emmerich and Devlin had "completely missed the entire point" of Godzilla.
+Tom Breihan from Deadspin stated that TriStar's Godzilla "wasn't motherfucking Godzilla at all," elaborating that he was treated like a "tapped animal" who lacked Godzilla's atomic breath, ran and hid, and caused less damage, expressing that Emmerich and Devlin had "completely missed the entire point" of Godzilla.

-These sentiments were echoed by veteran Godzilla suit actors Haruo Nakajima and Kenpachiro Satsuma, and by Shusuke Kaneko, director of the '90s Gamera films.
-Nakajima ridiculed the character design, stating: "Its face looks like an iguana and its body and limbs look like a frog".
-Satsuma walked out of the film, saying "it's not Godzilla, it doesn't have his spirit".
-Kaneko opined "[Americans] seem unable to accept a creature that cannot be put down by their arms", and later alluded to the character in his film Godzilla, Mothra and King Ghidorah: Giant Monsters All-Out Attack as a monster that Americans mistook for Godzilla.
-Thomas Tull (producer of Legendary's Godzilla series) criticized the design of TriStar's Godzilla, stating, "I’m always puzzled as a fan when you take things so far it’s unrecognizable."
+These sentiments were echoed by veteran Godzilla suit actors Haruo Nakajima and Kenpachiro Satsuma; Nakajima ridiculed the design of TriStar’s Godzilla and said that his face “looks like an iguana” and his body and limbs “look like a frog”, while Satsuma walked out of the film due to the character lacking Godzilla’s “spirit".
+Shusuke Kaneko also expressed criticism, opining that Americans “seem unable to accept a creature that cannot be put down by their arms", and later alluded to the character in his film Godzilla, Mothra and King Ghidorah: Giant Monsters All-Out Attack as a monster that Americans mistook for Godzilla.
 Toho publicist Yosuke Ogura later called TriStar's design a "disaster."

+Thomas Tull, the producer of Legendary’s Monsterverse, another collection of American Godzilla media, criticized the design of TriStar's Godzilla, stating, "I'm always puzzled as a fan when you take things so far it's unrecognizable."